 What are the barriers to full legal equality for women in the US?

-Women have made great progress in the fight for legal equality.
-However, women continue to face legal discrimination and attacks on their fundamental human rights including reproductive justice, marriage equality and its alternatives, and sexual liberty.
+No matter how much progress has been made, women continue to face legal discrimination and attacks on their fundamental human rights including reproductive justice, marriage equality and its alternatives, and sexual liberty.

-Join us to hear from Melissa Murray about the forces driving these inequalities and what can and needs to be done.
+Join us to hear from NYU Professor Melissa Murray about the forces driving these inequalities and what can and needs to be done.

-This event is open to all people of all gender identities and expressions.
+This event is open to all people of all gender identities.
 All are welcome!

 What You’ll Learn

-- How, in 2019, U.S. law does not grant equal protection to women’s rights
+- How, in 2019, U.S. law does not grant equal protection women’s rights

 - What are the opportunities to achieve gender equality in our legal system